Basil-Alqhtani/Ai-ChatBot/README.md

    - Create a new Assistant
    - Note down the Assistant ID

+### 3. Train the assistant in the knowledge

+1. Go to Assistant settings → Instructions section

+2. Copy and paste your system instructions in the

+3. Click "Save"

+### 3 Add Knowledge Base

+1. Navigate to Knowledge section

+2. Click "Add knowledge"

+3. Upload your project files

+4. Wait for processing to complete

 ## 🛠 Model Flexibility

 In `server.js`, you can easily change the AI model by modifying the OpenAI configuration: